 The end-of-service indemnity provision is determined using the projected unit credit method, with actuarial valuations being carried out at the end of each reporting period.
 Re-measurements, comprising actuarial gains and losses, are reflected immediately in the statement of changes in equity as a remeasurement reserve with a charge or credit recognized in other comprehensive income in the period in which they occur.
-Remeasurements recognized in other comprehensive income will not be reclassified to profit or loss in subsequent periods.
+Re-measurements recognized in other comprehensive income will not be reclassified to profit or loss in subsequent periods.
 Changes in the present value of the defined benefit obligation resulting from plan amendments or curtailments are recognized immediately in profit or loss as past service costs.
 Interest is calculated by applying the discount rate at the beginning of the period to the net defined benefit liability or asset.
 Defined benefit costs are categorized as follows:

-- and settlements);
+- service cost (including current service cost, past service cost, as well as gains and losses on curtailments and settlements);

 - interest expense; and

 - Re-measurements